MicrosoftEdge/MSEdgeExplainers/DevTools/SourceHash/explainer.md

 ## Proposed Solution

-JavaScript locations in which source file URLs are referenced should include a hash of the file as well.
+The hash of source scripts should be accessible when preparing a stack trace or in other locations in which a source file is referenced.
 This will include, but is not limited to:

- - `Error#stack`, enabled by the property `Error.stackTraceSourceHash = true`.
-(While this is in discussion, it will not be enumerable by default).
+ - `CallSite`, exposed in the callback `Error.prepareStackTrace`
  - Some CDP properties:
    - `Runtime.CallFrame`
    - `Debugger.CallFrame`